Credit Cards Travel Credit Cards

 I started earning travel rewards through credit cards back in 2013, so I’ve had plenty of time to learn how to maximize my rewards, both in terms of earning and redeeming them.

-Most of the points and miles I used came from credit card sign-up bonuses I’ve earned over the past few years but also from regular spending on cards like the Barclaycard Arrival® Plus World Elite Mastercard®* and the Marriott Rewards Premier Business Credit Card.
+Most of the points and miles I used came from credit card intro bonuses I’ve earned over the past few years but also from regular spending on cards like the Barclaycard Arrival® Plus World Elite Mastercard®* and the Marriott Rewards Premier Business Credit Card.

-When I first got the Barclaycard Arrival® Plus World Elite Mastercard® earlier this year, for instance, it came with a sign-up bonus of 70,000 miles after I spent $5,000 in the first three months.
+When I first got the Barclaycard Arrival® Plus World Elite Mastercard® earlier this year, for instance, it came with a welcome bonus of 70,000 miles after I spent $5,000 in the first three months.
 Once I got the bonus, I kept using the card for my everyday spending because it offers 2X miles on every purchase.

 Some of the points, however, came more indirectly.